-Pregnant Youth in the United States: Understanding the Landscape a better balance
+Pregnant Youth in the United States: Understanding the Landscape

-- In 2021, the birth rate for people aged 15-19 was 13.9 births per 1,000 women, or an estimated 146,973 births.
-Among individuals between the ages of 20-24, the birth rate was 61.5 births per 1,000 women, or an estimated 650,000 births.1 - Black and Latine young people are particularly likely to experience pregnancy and childbirth,ii making addressing the health and economic needs of pregnant youth both a racial and gender justice issue, especially amidst the ongoing Black maternal mortality crisis. - Approximately 150 out of 1,000 pregnant people age 18-24 experience pregnancy complications and approximately 20 out of 1,000 pregnant people age 18-24 experience birth complications.[TM] These complications can include postpartum hemorrhages, eclampsia, cephalopelvic disproportion, poor fetal growth, low birth weight, and neonatal mortality.
-Additionally, pregnant people under the age of 20 are at increased risk for a number of pregnancy complications, including hypertension, eclampsia, and blood transfusion.[TM] - Among individuals under the age of 25, the rate of maternal mortality is approximately 20 maternal deaths per 100,00 births, disproportionately affecting young Black birthing people, who had higher rates of maternal mortality compared to white birthing people.^v
+- In 2023, the birth rate for people aged 15-19 was 13.1 births per 1,000 women; among individuals between the ages of 20-24, the birth rate was 55.4 births per 1,000 women. - Black and Latine young people are particularly likely to experience pregnancy and childbirth compared to their white counterparts, making addressing the health and economic needs of pregnant youth both a racial and gender justice issue, especially amidst the ongoing Black maternal mortality crisis. - Approximately 150 out of 1,000 pregnant people age 18-24 experience pregnancy complications and approximately 20 out of 1,000 pregnant people age 18-24 experience birth complications.
+These complications can include postpartum hemorrhages, eclampsia, cephalopelvic disproportion, poor fetal growth, low birth weight, and neonatal mortality.
+Additionally, pregnant people under the age of 20 are at increased risk for a number of pregnancy complications, including hypertension, eclampsia, and blood transfusion. - Among individuals under the age of 25 in 2023, the rate of maternal mortality was approximately 12.5 maternal deaths per 100,00 births, disproportionately affecting young Black birthing people who are encapsulated in the Black maternal mortality rate of 50.3 deaths per 100,000 live births which is significantly higher compared to white birthing people.